Hattie12/introductory_cpp_programs/README.md

 •	hello_world_c-:
   An introductory C++ hello world program.

   ***I wrote these programs a long time ago and I can't find the header files for a couple of them.
 I also cannot find the exact prompts.
 I created these programs for a CS class taught by Bill Punch.
+Any code that I didn't write was removed.